Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 Packing right really matters.
 Here’s what we always toss in the car:

-• Sleeping gear: warm sleeping bag, sleeping pad, sturdy tent
+• Sleeping gear: a warm sleeping bag, a sleeping pad, and a tent that can handle some wind.
+Maybe rain, depending on the time of year.

-• Cooking supplies: portable stove, fuel, cookware, food – no campfires if there’s a ban!
-Propane fire pits are allowed.
+• Cooking supplies: portable stove, fuel, cookware, and food (skip the campfire if there’s a ban!)

 • Navigation: offline maps, compass, or GPS, since trails aren’t marked

-• Clothes: layers for Oregon’s wild weather, rain gear, and a warm hat
+• Clothes: layers for Oregon’s moody weather, rain gear, and a warm hat.
+I always bring extra socks.

 Tips for a Safe and Enjoyable Adventure

-We all want to come back from our trip feeling refreshed, inspired, and maybe just a bit more connected to Oregon’s wild spaces.
-From how we treat the land to how we find our way through unfamiliar forests, a little extra care makes all the difference.
+We all want to come home from camping feeling refreshed, maybe a little braver, and more in tune with Oregon’s wild places.
+How we treat the land and find our way through the trees matters – a little extra care goes a long way.

 Leave No Trace: Respect Nature & Wildlife